FCollaPi/p2-datasci4health/README.md

 4. Orange

 ## Methodology
-Professors provided the data used in this project through [DataSci4Health on GitHub](https://github.com/datasci4health/home).
-In addition, such data was extracted from [Synthea](https://synthea.mitre.org), a synthetic health data generator.
-The tables provided on the DataSci4Health page are divided into four different scenarios, of which two were used in this analysis.
+Professors provided the data used in this project through [DataSci4Health on GitHub](https://github.com/datasci4health/home) in 4 different scenarios, two of each we ended up using in this analysis.
+In addition, we extracted data from [Synthea](https://synthea.mitre.org), a synthetic health data generator.

 We went through the tables to understand the available data during the preliminary analysis.
 Then, with that in hand, we had a brief discussion to shepherd our decisions moving forward - and we achieved a consensus that mental health awareness should serve as the foundation for our analysis.